 I’ve always had an insatiable curiosity for beauty and skincare and it has only amplified since I started blogging.
-Since having my daughter in 2015, my curiosity has shifted to clean beauty and how to find products with nontoxic ingredients.
+Since having my daughter in 2015, I’ve been curious about clean beauty.
 When the editors of goop came out with a book describing beauty from the inside out, I was immediately intrigued.
-The authors focus on the importance of diet, exercise, sleep and clean beauty products that ultimately affect your exterior appearance.
+The authors focus on the importance of diet, exercise, sleep and beauty products that ultimately affect your exterior appearance.
 Beauty is complicated and there is an entire $532 billion dollar and counting industry devoted to selling you the latest ‘it’ product.

 With increased transparency and sustainable alternatives, the industry is changing.
 A single lipstick won’t make you smarter/prettier/stronger.
 However, knowing where your products come from and how they are made and how to take care of yourself from the inside out will certainly make a difference in your overall wellness.

 I’m not at a point where I 100% follow a clean diet and beauty routine but I’m working on it.
 I don’t think I’ll ever be able to fully eliminate caffeine, eggs or white rice, but I appreciate the knowledge and research in this book that can help me make decisions that are best for myself and my family.
-If you’re looking for an introduction to clean eating and clean beauty, read this book!
+If you’re interested in learning more about clean eating and clean beauty, read this book!